 High-Dose Therapy and Allogeneic Stem Cell Transplant for Progressive or Relapsed Multiple Myeloma

-The treatment of multiple myeloma is focused on treating the underlying disease (the increased number of abnormal plasma cells).
-Managing the symptoms and other medical problems resulting from the increased numbers of plasma cells and abnormal (monoclonal) proteins is equally important.
-The following complications of multiple myeloma have specific treatments available:
+The treatment of multiple myeloma is focused on controlling the underlying disease (the increased number of abnormal plasma cells).
+Managing the symptoms and other medical problems resulting from the increased numbers of plasma cells and abnormal proteins is equally important.
+The following are complications of multiple myeloma that have specific treatments available:

 Bone complications: In 70% of multiple myeloma cases, the bones develop multiple holes, which explains why the disease is referred to as “multiple” myeloma.
 The holes are referred to as osteolytic lesions, which cause the bones to be fragile and subject to fractures.
 Osteolytic lesions are caused by the rapid growth of myeloma cells, which push aside normal bone-forming cells, preventing them from repairing general wear and tear of the bones.
 Under normal circumstances, cells called osteoclasts destroy dead and dying bone.
 Multiple myeloma causes the secretion of osteoclast-activating factor, a substance that stimulates osteoclasts.